Tristan-Lewis/Pokedex/README.md

 1. When the search button is clicked, the input value is converted to uppercase and stored in a variable.
 2. All buttons are looped through.
-3. If the input value variable matches the button text, the button is clicked in the list and the loop ends.
+3. If the input value variable matches the button text, the button is clicked in the list and opens a modal.

 ## Credits